 American Psychological Association (APA) Division 47: http://www.apadivisions.org/division-47/

-This fact sheet has been prepared for the Canadian Psychological Association by Matthew Murdoch, Canadian Psychological Association.
+This fact sheet was originally prepared for the Canadian Psychological Association by Matthew Murdoch, Canadian Psychological Association.

 Your opinion matters!
 Please contact us with any questions or comments about any of the Psychology Works Fact Sheets: factsheets@cpa.ca